1nVitr0/plugin-vscode-random-sample/README.md

 ## Features

 This extension offers a quick and easy way to sample random data.
+It has 2 basic modes:

-It allows inserting a random sample from a URL or a local file, as well as selection random lines in the currently active editor.
+- Select a sample of random lines in the currently open editor
+- Insert a sample of random lines from a specified file or URL

+Additionally `Quick Samples` can be set up in the settings to quickly insert common sample settings.
+This also allows specifying a list of entries instead of a file or URL.

 ## Commands

 This extension contributed the following commands:

-`Select random Sample`: Selects the specified amount of random lines in the active editor
+`Random Sample: Select Sample of random Lines`: Selects the specified amount of random lines in the active editor

-`Select random Line`: Selects a random line in the active editor
+`Random Sample: Select Single random Line`: Selects a random line in the active editor

-`Sample from File`: Selects the specified amount of random lines from a file or URL
+`Random Sample: Insert random Sample from File`: Inserts the specified amount of random lines from a file or URL

-`Sample single Line from File`: Selects a random line from a file or URL
+`Random Sample: Insert single random Line from File`: Inserts a single random line from a file or URL

-`Sample again from previous File`: Selects the specified amount of random lines from the previous file or URL
+`Random Sample: Insert random Sample again from previous File`: Inserts the specified amount of random lines from the previous file or URL

-`Sample again single Line from previous File`: Selects a random line from the previous file or URL
+`Random Sample: Insert single random Line again from previous File`: Inserts a single random line from the previous file or URL

+`Random Sample: Insert Quick Sample`: Inserts a sample from a Quick Sample specified in the settings